 The scope of the review guides the content and composition of the self-study.
-Factors that may affect the scope may include ties to other programs (graduate or undergraduate), whether it is programmatically accredited, or recent or anticipated changes (to the program itself or to its institutional context) that may impact the review process.
+The scope considers the program's particular circumstance, for instance whether a closely related major and minor will be reviewed together, timing of the review in relation to a corresponding graduate program, or how recent or anticipated changes (to the program itself or to its institutional context) may impact the review process.
 The program's program review history, including the outcomes of previous reviews, may also influence the scope of the review.
-In the fall semester preceding the initiation of program review, PROC consults with the Academic Senate, via its membership, and the relevant lead dean to determine the scope of the review.
+In the fall semester preceding the initiation of program review, PROC consults with the Academic Senate, via its membership, and the relevant school dean to determine the scope of the review.